mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ![GitHub Logo](images/5.png)

 ### Step 5.
-Verify if our CF template is deployed successfully
+Verify Cloud Foundry deployed successfully

 Click __Visit App URL__ and a new browser tab will open on which our CF template is running.